-- Turn on a computer with Internet access. - NOTE: You must have administrative rights to the computer. - Click the Launcher icon, and then click All Apps. - 3.
+- Turn on a computer that has Internet access. - NOTE: You must have administrative rights to the computer. - 2.
+Click the Launcher icon, and then click All Apps. - 3.
 In the Apps window, click Recovery, and then click Get started. - 4.
 Follow the on-screen instructions to create the recovery media. - NOTE: All data and partitions on your recovery media will be deleted.
-Do not remove the flash drive or SD memory card until the process is complete.
+Do not remove the USB flash drive or SD memory card until the process is complete.